transentis/bptk_py/README.md

 }

 ```
 We start with the name of the scenario manager's name which stores all the scenarios.
 If you use the same name for a scenario manager in another file, this will be detected and the scenario will be added to the scenario manager.
 The scenario manager stores the model (source file and python file) as well as all scenarios that belong to it.
-The ``model`` parameter contains the relative path to the (python) simulation model The scenarios follow in the ``scenarios`` tag.
+The ``model`` parameter contains the relative path to the (python) simulation model.
+The actual scenarios follow in the ``scenarios`` tag.
 For each scenario, you have to supply a unique name as well.
 JSON does not support integer keys.
-When you use the same name multiple times, the simulator will only retain the latest one
-The ``constants`` list stores the overrides for the constants. .
-Please omit the ``.py`` file ending.
+The ``constants`` list stores the overrides for the constants.
+You may either define numerical values such as ``0.5`` or use strings to define expressions such as ``"5/10"``which will be evaluated to `0.5`` by the framework.

 You should consider using the ``source`` field in the scenario manager tag.
+It specifies the path to the original model file of 3rd party applications.
+For now, the framework supports .itmx/.stmx files from Stell Architect.
 For each source file, a file monitor will run in background to check for changes in the source model.
 The file monitor will automatically update the python model file whenever a change to the source model is detected!
 (See next section for more details)
-The repo contains the **Scenario Manager** ipython notebook in the top level.
-You may use it to check for available scenarios and write your own ones.
-(For now the tool is very basic, extensions to come soon)

 ### Changing scenario files during runtime
 If you changed a JSON scenario file during runtime and wish to reload the scenario(s), use the following method: